Beets is the media library management system for obsessive-compulsive music geeks.

 Here's an example of beets' brainy tag corrector doing its thing:

-- Listen to your library with a music player that speaks the MPD protocol and works with a staggering variety of interfaces.
+Beets also includes a music player that speaks the MPD protocol, so you can play music in your beets library using a staggering variety of interfaces.